zinja-coder/zinja-coder/README.md

 including Network VAPT, Mobile Applications, APIs, Thick Thin Clients, Web Applications, and skilled in Malware 🐞 Analysis and  Reverse Engineering.
--  🔭By hobby I love to research, study and contribute in the field of cyber security.
+- 🔭 By hobby I love to research, study and contribute in the field of cyber security.
 - 🏍️ Motorcycle enthusiast who rides his motorcycle for peace of mind.
 - 🇮🇳 Made in India.
 - 🤝 I’m available for collaboration on Tools Development and CTFs.